enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 *(TODO: Add a diagram)*

 The net result is that the Intermediate and Origin get desynchronized as to how requests and responses line up.
-When the malicious client makes a second request, it gets back the smuggled request, and a caching intermediary may actually cache the smuggled request with the cache key of this second request.
-This means the attacker can both bypass controls the Intermediary may be implementing, but may also be able to poison its cache.
+When the malicious client makes a second request, it gets back the response to the smuggled request, and a caching intermediary may actually cache the response to the smuggled request with the cache key of this second request.
+This means the attacker can not only bypass any controls the Intermediary may be implementing, but may also be able to poison its cache.

-With the proposed mitigation, the Intermediary augments the first and second requests (from its perspective) with signed hop-by-hop `Bound-Request` header fields indicating a serial number (e.g., 1 and 2).
+With the proposed mitigation, the Intermediary augments the first and second requests (from its perspective) with cryptographically protected hop-by-hop `Bound-Request` header fields indicating a serial number (e.g., 1 and 2).
 While the Origin is able to validate the header field in the first request, the smuggled request is missing the header field (and even if the attacker tried to add one it would fail validation).
 This allows the Origin to detect the desynchronization, enabling it to refuse to process the smuggled request and terminate the connection.

 *(TODO: Add a diagram)*

 Request Smuggling is a family of attacks with many variations.
-This is why it's necessary to include the request and response binding hop-by-hop header fields in both directions, as in some other variations it's potentially possible for things to get reordered such that an Intermediate making request A with serial=1 might get back a response for a request C with serial=2 and needs to be able to fail on that as well, as well as any wide range of other similar cases of desynchronization.
+This is why it's necessary to include the request and response binding hop-by-hop header fields in both directions, as in some other variations it's possible for things to get reordered such that an Intermediate making request A with serial=1 might get back a response for a request C with serial=2 and needs to be able to fail on that as well, as well as any wide range of other similar cases of desynchronization.

 The need for a cryptographic binding to the channel between the Intermediate and Server (eg, with TLS Exporters) is required to prevent the malicious client from including a fake request binding header field in what is being smuggled in (which by its nature may be invisible to the Intermediate due to some bug or vulnerability).